embmike/LED-Monitoring-With-AI/README.md

 With the expansion package STM32Cube.AI, STMicroelectronics enables a neural network to be implemented on a microcontroller.
 In this example software, a DNN (Deep Neuronal Network) is created with Keras/Tensorflow, then imported into the C project using STM32Cube.AI and then executed on the Nucleo-F767ZI test board.

 The example illustrates the feasibility and procedure.
 For mor information read blog post http://mike-netz.biz/?p=188.
-You can translate the German blog post to English using Google Super Translater.
+You can translate the German blog post to English using [Google Super Translator](https://chrome.google.com/webstore/detail/super-translator/gndffjifnojlkfkbeejiojebebdbgekd).

 ## Important files